On

 Flores-Galbis says,

-“This book was born on a painting
+“These books were born on a painting

 trip to Cuba, the place where I was born.
 Walking in Havana, now a